operator-framework/operator-sdk/doc/user/migrating-existing-apis.md

 Following Kubernetes API version upgrade conventions, code moved to `shared` from `v1` should be marked with "Deprecated" comments in `v1` instead of being removed.
 While leaving these types in `v1` duplicates code, it allows backwards compatibility for API users; deprecation comments direct users to switch to `v2` and `shared` types.

 Alternatively, types and functions migrated to `shared` can be removed in `v1` to de-duplicate code.
 This breaks backwards compatibility because projects relying on exported types previously in `v1`, now in `shared`, will be forced to update their imports to use `shared` when upgrading VCS versions.
 If following this upgrade path, note that updating package import paths in your project will likely be the most pervasive change lines-of-code-wise in this process.
 Luckily the Go compiler will tell you which import path's you have missed once `CatalogSourceConfig` types are removed from `v1`!

+If any functions or types were moved to `pkg/apis/operator/internal/shared`, remove them from files in `pkg/apis/operator/shared` and import them into `shared` from the internal package.

 ### Updating empty `v2` types using `v1` types